NabiilahArdini/UnsupervisedLearning/quiz.md

   - [ ] The centroid in the first iteration is placed randomly
   - [ ] A good cluster are clusters with low `withinss` and high `betweenss`
   - [ ] Cluster with low `withinss` means the character of the data within 1 cluster are similar to each other
-  - [ ] The greater the value of `betweenss`, the greater the data variance in each cluster
+  - [ ] The greater the value of `betweenss`, indicates the greater the data variance in each cluster

 ## 2.2 Building Cluster